By Diane Spicer

 That depends on how familiar you are with backpacking stoves in general, I suppose.

-An important thing to know is that the control valve closes in the clockwise direction.
+The most important thing to know is that the control valve closes in the clockwise direction, pretty standard for most valves.

-Of course, cold hands and poor weather conditions (snow squalls, freezing rain, you know the stuff Mother Nature loves to dish out) will slow you down regardless of your familiarity with the technology.
+Of course, cold hands and poor weather conditions (snow squalls, freezing rain, you know the stuff Mother Nature loves to dish out at meal times) will slow you down regardless of your familiarity with the technology.

-The insulated cozy on the cooking cup allows me to have a second cup of hot tea without firing up the stove again.
+The insulated cozy on the cooking cup allowed me to have a second cup of hot tea without firing up the stove again.

-Simplicity, if you need one word to sum up what I liked best in this Jetboil MicroMo cooking system review.
+So if you need one word to sum up what I liked best in this Jetboil MicroMo cooking system review, here it is:

-I wouldn't be doing my job of a thorough hiking gear review if I didn't point out what can go wrong with this technology.
+I wouldn't be doing my job of writing a thorough hiking gear review for you if I didn't point out what can go wrong with this technology.

 Or when it should not be relied upon.

-There are several things I want to bring to your attention, so let's go through them.
+There are several things I want to bring to your attention, so let's go through them now.

 It might also be your backup water treatment plan (a rolling boil in 2 minutes + another minute guarantees you a supply of drinkable water).